spacetelescope/pandokia/doc/source/helper_exml.rst

 .. index:: single: patterns; regtest; replacing

 ===============================================================================
-Replacing XML regtests with Python
+Python: Replacing XML regtests with Python
 ===============================================================================

 It is fairly easy to translate an XML stsci regest into python.
 Here is an example.